Pre-requisites click here

 Table 14 Lake District: Correlations of ratings with components

-Table 14 summarizes the correlations of the ratings with the landscape components for the Lake District project.
+Table 14 summarizes the correlations of the ratings with the landscape components for the Lake District survey.
 The highest correlations are for land form, diversity and naturalness.
 Figure 37 display the graphs for land form and diversity, showing that as the scores for each rose, so too did the ratings.
 Thus in the Lake District, these three components, land form, diversity and naturalness, have a strong influence in creating landscape quality.

-In the River Murray study, the visual significance of the cliffs which line part of the river were found to have a positive influence on ratings (Figure 38); at the lowest score of 1 the ratings averaged around 4.9 while in scenes where the cliffs were very significant in the scene they averaged over 7.9, a range of 3 units.
+In the River Murray survey, the visual significance of the cliffs which line part of the river were found to have a positive influence on ratings (Figure 38); at the lowest score of 1 the ratings averaged around 4.9 while in scenes where the cliffs were very significant in the scene they averaged over 7.9, a range of 3 units.

 Table 15 Lake District: correlations of components with components